One of the things that Taiwan has taken here is Taiwan's approach to Traditional Chinese medicine and natural medicines at all .

 Taiwan guarantees the purity of the mushrooms and the optimal climate

 Geographically, Taiwan lies across the Cancer Tropical and has an area roughly the same as Slovakia.
 It typically has an island climate - a constant temperature (30 ° C in summer, 15 ° C in winter) without any difference between day and night and almost 100% humidity.
-Mushrooms in Taiwan will grow even where you do not want (shoes, belt, leather nappies, sheets, wooden furniture, not to mention legs).
+Mushrooms in Taiwan will grow even where you do not want (eg shoes, belt, leather nappies, bed sheets, wooden furniture, not to mention legs).

 Most industries and populations are concentrated in the western lowland area.
 The eastern zone of the mountain (more than 200 shields over 3,000m) is constantly created by the subduction of the ocean plate and consists mainly of steep shields separated by vertical canyons.
 The highest mountain is the nearly four-thousand-mile Nephrite Mountain.
-If there are larger roads in the mountains, they can not go along the surface - they have to be built in a tunnel-bridge way.
+If there are larger roads in the mountains, they can not go over the surface - they have to be built in a tunnel-bridge way.